Updated: Feb 1, 2008

 Clivus fractures

-Depressed skull fractures result from a high-energy direct blow to a small surface area of the skull with a blunt object such as a baseball bat.
+Depressed skull fractures, as shown in the image below, result from a high-energy direct blow to a small surface area of the skull with a blunt object such as a baseball bat.
 Comminution of fragments starts from the point of maximum impact and spreads centrifugally.
 Most of the depressed fractures are over the frontoparietal region because the bone is thin and the specific location is prone to an assailant's attack.
-A free piece of bone should be depressed greater than the adjacent inner table of the skull to be of clinical significance and requiring elevation (see Image 4).
+A free piece of bone should be depressed greater than the adjacent inner table of the skull to be of clinical significance and requiring elevation.

 A depressed fracture may be open or closed.
 Open fractures, by definition, have either a skin laceration over the fracture or the fracture runs through the paranasal sinuses and the middle ear structures, resulting in communication between the external environment and the cranial cavity.
 Open fractures may be clean or contaminated/dirty.

 Simple linear fracture is by far the most common type of fracture, especially in children younger than 5 years.
-Temporal bone fractures represent 15-48% of all skull fractures.
-Basilar skull fractures represent 19-21% of all skull fractures.
+Temporal bone fractures represent 15-48% of all skull fractures, and basilar skull fractures constitute 19-21% of all skull fractures.
 Depressed fractures are frontoparietal (75%), temporal (10%), occipital (5%), and other (10%).
 Most of the depressed fractures are open fractures (75-90%).
+Skull fractures are currently estimated to occur in 3% of births (ie, occurring during birth).
+Such fractures could be due to forceps, vacuum, or even normal vaginal delivery as a result of pressure against the maternal pelvic bones.[21]

 Skull fractures in infants originate from neglect, fall, or abuse.
 Most of the fractures seen in children are a result of falls and bicycle accidents.
 In adults, fractures typically occur from motor vehicle accidents or violence.